Hindsight Literary Agency represents the following authors:

 Ian previously worked in security and counter-terrorism before deciding to devote more time to his growing career as a writer.
 With a passion for social history, Ian produces books that shine a light into the shadows of Australian history.

-Ian’s forthcoming book tells the little-known story of the ‘Small Ships Section’ and the Australians who, in the final months of 1942, changed the course of WWII.
-The Rag Tag Fleet will be published by Hachette in 2017.
+Ian’s latest book tells the little-known story of the ‘Small Ships Section’ and the Australians who, in the final months of 1942, changed the course of WWII.
+The Rag Tag Fleet was published by Hachette in June 2017.

 Sognia Vassallo works as a special education assistant in the Perth hills.
 She is the author of a series of five rhyming picture books for young children, Busy Bugs.